aroberge/easygui_qt/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests ... well, when I get tests working properly.
+1. The pull request should include tests ... well, if I get tests working properly.
 If it is a new widget, you should add it to the launcher and possibly creating a specific demo.
 2. If the pull request adds functionality, the docs should be updated.
 Put